NABJ Elections Central

 10. ONLINE CAMPAIGNING GUIDELINES

 In an effort to keep NABJ’s election process fair and impartial, the Elections Committee has developed the following guidelines for online campaigning.
-This includes candidates’ participation in NABJ-affiliated listservs on Yahoo, NABJ-affiliated blogs, participation in NABJ-affiliated accounts on Facebook, Instagram, LinkedIn, and Twitter, NABJ-affiliated groups on LinkedIn/Facebook, and all forms of electronic communication.
+This includes candidates’ participation in NABJ-affiliated listservs on Yahoo, NABJ-affiliated blogs, participation in NABJ-affiliated accounts on Facebook, Instagram, LinkedIn, and X/Twitter, NABJ-affiliated groups on LinkedIn/Facebook, and all forms of electronic communication.

-• Candidates are prohibited from initiating or engaging in campaign-related conversations on the listservs, Facebook pages/groups, LinkedIn pages/groups or Twitter/Instagram accounts affiliated with NABJ.
+• Candidates are prohibited from initiating or engaging in campaign-related conversations on the listservs, Facebook pages/groups, LinkedIn pages/groups or X/Twitter/Instagram accounts affiliated with NABJ.
 This includes — but is not limited to — endorsements, comments about a candidate or candidates, and referring to a person — directly or indirectly — as a candidate for a particular office.
 Election-related discussion on NABJ-affiliated listservs, blogs, Facebook pages/groups, LinkedIn pages/groups and via Twitter/Instagram will be regulated by the assigned moderators, who will be informed of the online campaigning guidelines.
 Any invitations to candidates to share platforms with members of an NABJ-affiliated listserv, Facebook group/page, LinkedIn page/group or Twitter/Instagram account, or via an NABJ affiliated blog, shall be extended to all relative candidates to provide fair and equal access.

 • Candidates may not write posts for any NABJ-affiliated blog that mentions their candidacy for NABJ office, endorse other candidates for office or denounce other candidates for office.